Woman cleaning the kitchen

 Knowing when certain jobs need to be done, and whose turn it is to do them, is a key part of sharing household responsibilities.
 Do the bins always go out on a Tuesday?
 Write it down and stick some names next to it.
 Could the bathroom do with a monthly clean?
 The same rules apply.
 A cleaning rota can help keep people accountable, and if you all agree to follow it up-front, there’s no excuse for missing your turn.

 Ok, maybe don’t call it a meeting, because that immediately puts people off.
-But if you get all your housemates around a table, perhaps with a coffee and some snacks, you can discuss the jobs that need doing and ensure everyone is on the same page.
-“The following jobs need doing around the house.
+But if you get all your housemates around a table, order a pizza or grab some coffee, you can discuss the jobs that need doing and ensure everyone is on the same page.
+Keep it casual: “The following jobs need doing around the house.
 Who wants to do what?”
-Just making these things part of a normal, chatty conversation can take the pressure off the situation and make you all feel like equal parties.
+Just making these things part of a normal, chatty conversation can take the pressure off the situation and makes everyone feel equally responsible.

 (And if there is tension, check out our guide on resolving common house share arguments.)

 While it is important that everyone plays their part in house share jobs, you don’t want to get a reputation for being the naggy one.
-If people aren’t pulling their weight, just remind them gently that they’ve agreed to do something, and talk about it in a friendly, professional way.
+If people aren’t pulling their weight, just give them a gentle, friendly reminder.
 Definitely don’t use the phrase “It’s like living with a teenager!”
-We speak from experience, and you’re likelier to get along with your housemates if you leave the nagging to one side.
+We speak from experience, and you’re likelier to get along with your housemates if you keep it cool and drop the nagging.

 If things get really serious, for example, a housemate hasn’t contributed to the energy bills for a couple of months, it could be time to ramp it up a notch.
 Not paying your way adds a lot of pressure to everyone else in the house, so you could try limiting access to things as a way of getting your point across.